-TAPPI/ANSI 453 Effect of Dry Heat
+TAPPI/ANSI T453 Effect of Dry Heat Compliance Testing

 Keystone takes a consultative approach throughout the entire test program.
 When packages do not meet the requirements, we assist with finding solutions.
 We create an accurate test plan to eliminate expensive over-testing.
 Keystone Package Testing partners with customers to achieve package compliance.

-Summary of TAPPI 453 Dry Heat Testing
+Summary of TAPPI T453 Dry Heat Testing

 This TAPPI/ANSI standard testing method specifies the procedure for testing heat-treated materials.
 The properties of the board are compared before and after accelerated aging in a forced ventilation oven.

-Significance of TAPPI 453 Dry Heat Testing
+Significance of TAPPI T453 Dry Heat Testing

 Hostile environments that are used include exposure to high temperatures, moisture, visible ultraviolet radiation.
 Other environments include sulfur dioxide, nitrogen dioxide, and ozone gas.
-Properties that are compared before and after exposure include, but are not limited to, mechanical, optical and chemical properties.
+Properties that are compared before and after exposure include, but are not limited to, mechanical, optical, and chemical properties.

-Scope of ANSI 453 Dry Heat Testing
+Scope of ANSI 453 Dry Heat Effects Testing

-This procedure involves suspending the sets of test specimens in the oven so that the specimens do not touch the walls of the oven.
+The TAPPI T453 procedure involves suspending the sets of test specimens in the oven so that the specimens do not touch the walls of the oven.
 Exposing them to radiation from the heating coils is also avoided.
 Lastly, one untreated specimen is kept as a control.

-The report will include general information such as date, time, location and test engineer.
+The report will include general information such as date, time, location, and test engineer.
 Details of the package include the type of material and other materials.
 The number of packages and number of failures will also be recorded within the report.

 Detailed information within the report includes the temperature and relative humidity of the test.
 Any deviations from the relevant TAPPI methods or any influences that may affect the test results are included in the report.

-Expert TAPPI/ANSI T 453 Package Testing
+Expert TAPPI/ANSI T453 Package Testing

 Our team strives to give our customers more time and energy on product development instead of testing.
 In addition to TAPPI/ANSI T 453 testing, Keystone has a full scope of expertise including temperature validation, accelerated aging, and cold chain.
 We can accommodate flexible and rigid packages of all sizes, including large pallets.